smarttechmukesh/vanillajs-heart-animation/README.md

 ## License

-vanillajs-hearts-animation is licensed under the MIT License.
+vanillajs-heart-animation is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

 Unleash your creativity and immerse yourself in the enchanting world of vanillajs-hearts-animation, where JavaScript brings hearts to life with captivating animations.